 TLDR:

 Risk and Control Self-Assessments (RCSAs) are crucial for understanding and managing risk in any organisation, but they're often painful to complete.
-RiskSmart’s RCSA Wizard replaces clunky spreadsheets and outdated tools with a streamlined, intuitive experience.
-In this post, we’ll show you how it works and why it’s a game-changer for risk professionals and business leaders alike.
+RiskSmart’s RCSA Wizard provides everything you need to plan, complete, and store the data collected throughout the process, with an intuitive user experience.
+In this post, we’ll specifically show you how it guides users through completing an RSCA and why it’s a game-changer for risk professionals and business leaders alike.

 What is an RCSA, and why do they matter?